intervene-EU-H2020/GxE_SESDisease/README.md

 Run [CoxPHmodel5_Occupation.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel5_Occupation.R) to run the Cox proportional hazard models with age at disease onset as timescale, where occupation is classified into "Manual worker", "Lower-level", "Upper-level" and (optional) "Self-employed" (reference = Manual worker), and include sex (except for prostate and breast cancer), birth decade, and the first 5 genetic PCs as covariates in each of the groups stratified by PGS ("<25%", "25-75%", and ">75%").
 **Please note that these analyses have been discontinued.**

+## Model 6: Determine effect of trait-specific polygenic score groups stratified by educational attainment on disease risk
+Run [CoxPHmodel6_EducationalAttainment.R](https://github.com/intervene-EU-H2020/GxE_SESDisease/blob/main/CoxModels/CoxPHmodel6_EducationalAttainment.R) to run the Cox proportional hazard models with age at disease onset as timescale stratified by low vs. high educational attainment, and include sex (except for prostate cancer), birth decade, and the first 10 genetic PCs as covariates.
+Please make the following adjustments:
+1. Line 50 - if you're running this on a single core or a Rstudio session with automatic multi-threading, you can choose to out-command this line
+2. Line 53 - replace with the name of your biobank (don't include spaces in the biobank name)
+3. Line 62 - specify file location + filename
+4. Lines 91, 103, 129, 139, 149, 159, 169 + 179 - if running on a single core or a Rstudio session with automatic multi-threading, replace _%dopar%_ with _%do%_
+5. Lines 86-87 - add biobank-specific technical covariates if required
+6. Lines 195-198 - if you cannot run the analyses for prostate cancer, rename _"modcoeffs.cox.model6.sex.low"_ and _"modcoeffs.cox.model6.sex.high"_ to _"modcoeffs.cox.model6.low"_ and _"modcoeffs.cox.model6.high"_
+7. Lines 200-203 - if you cannot run the analyses for prostate cancer, out-comment or remove these lines
+8. Lines 206-207 - if you cannot run the analyses for prostate cancer, remove _"modcoeffs.cox.model6.nosex.low"_ and _"modcoeffs.cox.model6.nosex.high"_
+9. Line 213 - specify the location you want to save the model 6 output.
+- Output file is "&#42;_INTERVENE_EducationalAttainment_CoxPH_model6_Coeffs.txt"

 # Part 3: Meta-analyses across biobank studies
 Please note that the meta-analysis scripts are only provided for Educational Attainment.